mendix/widgets-resources/packages-native/safe-area-view/README.md

 ### Custom styling

 By default the widgets' background color is transparent, so the background color of the page is visible.
-It's possible to style the widget differently by defining custom style classes through Atlas.
+It's possible to style the widget differently, like applying a different background color, by defining custom style classes through Atlas.
 These classes should adhere to the following interface:

 ```ts
 interface SafeAreaViewStyle {